serai-dex/serai-dex.github.io/_posts/2025-09-26-dkg-evrf-security-proofs.md

 so Serai implemented a 'complaint round' into our protocol.
 After PedPoP completes on paper, each participant sends a message to say either "I'm good!" or "Eve sent me an invalid key!", allowing us to detect invalid participants.
-Our implementation was initially written independently yet was effective the protocol from the [ICE FROST paper](https://eprint.iacr.org/2021/1658).
+Our implementation was initially written independently yet was effectively the protocol from the [ICE FROST paper](https://eprint.iacr.org/2021/1658).

 Unfortunately, our DKG protocol still faced an issue: everyone must be online